You say your faith is your #1 priority, but is it really?

 This could be any number of things.

 Ask yourself – what struggles are you dealing with right now?
 What hurts or hang-ups from the past are still affecting you today?
 What is holding you back from really committing to this whole Christianity thing?
 What areas do you feel like you don’t know enough about that you should?
 Start there.
+If you have trouble opening up about your struggles, you are not alone.

 3. Surround Yourself With Others Who Will Motivate You